Stack overflow: Very large stack variables

 On a C implementation with 8 byte double-precision floats, the declared array consumes 8 megabytes of data; if this is more memory than is available on the stack (as set by thread creation parameters or operating system limits), a stack overflow will occur.

+Constrained environment

 Stack overflows are made worse by anything that reduces the effective stack size of a given program.
 For example, the same program being run without multiple threads might work fine, but as soon as multi-threading is enabled the program will crash.
 This is because most programs with threads have less stack space per thread than a program with no threading support.
 Because kernels are generally multi-threaded, people new to kernel development are usually discouraged from using recursive algorithms or large stack buffers.